trezor/trezor-suite/docs/features/metadata.md

 ### Google Drive specifics

 Google Drive authentication has differing implementations for desktop and web version of Suite.
 For security reasons, Google does not allow the _authorization code flow_ for web apps, thus only allowing the user of web Suite to log in via the _implicit flow_ with an access token lasting for lasts one hour. _Authorization code flow_ used in the desktop app leverages a refresh token to enable the user to stay logged in permanently while using desktop Suite.
 To implement this flow, we had to establish an authorization backend holding a `client_secret`, see [@trezor/auth-server](https://github.com/trezor/trezor-suite/tree/develop/packages/auth-server).
+If the authorization via our backend fails for some reason, there is a fallback to the _implicit flow_ in the desktop app.
+TODO: switch from the fallback flow to the _authorization code flow_ as soon as possible so that the user does not have to re-authenticate every hour.

 ## Data structure in store